 Aquilegia ‘Black Barlow’ has blooms of a purple so dark it could be mistaken for black.
-The fully double flowers have no spurs and we think they resemble mini Dahlias.
-Unlike most Aquilegias, these tend to face outward, better showing off their beauty.
-The flowers are complimented by the delightful, lacy foliage.
+These fully double flowers have no spurs and we think they look a little like mini Dahlias.
+Unlike most Aquilegias, they tend to face outward, better showing off their beauty.

 Aquilegias thrive in light to moderate shade, though with sufficient moisture will grow in full sun.
 Ideally plant into moist, well drained, humus rich soil.